joberstein/actions-commitlint-validation/README.md

 The deploy script (./deploy.sh) will deploy to the 'release' breanch, which is orphaned so that it's history and contents is distinct from the 'master' branch, which contains all of the original source code.

-Callers wishing to use this action should reference this repo by a versioned tag with the 'dist' suffix (i.e. joberstein/actions-commitlint-validation@v1.0.1-dist).
+Callers wishing to use this action should reference this repo by a versioned tag with the 'dist' suffix. (i.e. joberstein/actions-commitlint-validation@v1.0.1-dist).
+This action can be referenced by any major, minor, or patch tag.

 The source code is released under the standard version tag (vX.Y.Z), whereas the actual deploy artifacts are accessible with (vX.Y.Z-dist) for the same version.
 The source code does not contain 'node_modules', the 'dist' folder, or any other deploy artifacts.

 # Scenarios